sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 Should there be a side-chain per market vertical (e.g. gaming, DeFi)?
 Or per transaction type?
 How do ecosystem participants decide correctly which one to join?

-# State of the world
+# Moving forward

 ![The world](../assets/images/scaling-chains/nasa-vhSz50AaFAs-unsplash.jpg)
 > Photo by NASA on Unsplash

+Now that we have established some guiding principles and requirements, we can start to look at the options available to us.
+Let's start with some...

-## Overall
+## Low-hanging fruit

-The blog post splits the upgrade of chain in Phases 1 & 2.
-This makes sense as a **safe path to scalability**, allowing for **milestones of delivered ecosystem value** along the way.

-- Phase 1 groups together all the “vertical” improvements.
-These **incremental changes** are relatively well-bound, mostly orthogonal to each other (i.e. parallel implementation) and will be tested / deployed on an existing ecosystem.
-Risks:
-    - Improvements to Cosmos SDK are not merged to main.
-    This would result in the chain team having to maintain forks, draining resources in the long run.
-    - Improvements are not entirely orthogonal.
-    Say, “mempool prioritization” and “storage optimization” end up interacting in a negative way.
-    Though they can potentially be developed in parallel, changes must be stress-tested for perf. improvements individually.
-- Phase 2 talks about the “horizontal” improvements.
-These are much wider in scope, with a heavy dependence on R&D and availability of reliable external technology.
-The blog post seems to imply a delivery order as 1) rollups, and 2.1) smart contract parallelization, 2.2) storage modularization.

-The following sections follow this breakdown but changing the delivery order, laying out the arguments and nuances in each section.
+**Cosmos SDK & Tendermint improvements**
+Upstream improvements is part-and-parcel of a vibrant ecosystem (e.g. for [Tendermint Core][30]).
+These range from peer-to-peer networking improvements, to upgrades to the [ABCI interface][31] and [mempool prioritisation refactoring][32].
+Keeping up with these is a must, bringing some performance improvements to the chain.

+**Block adjustments**
+This is another place to look.
+* Increasing the [block size][28] ("how many transactions can we fit")
+* How frequently blocks are minted at the consensus layer, and
+* Tweaking the block creation logic

+are all pulls and levers which can potentially increase throughput.

+There are two things to note with all of these:
+* They are all incremental performance optimisations, not step changes.
+Performance will probably increase as a percentage, not by a factor of 2-3-10x.
+* There are diminishing returns to each of these.
+They all directly affect the requirements on the validator nodes capacity and connectivity.
+There is a cut-off point where it might become unfeasible to run a validator node, if the block adjustment are out of whack.

+**Storage optimization**
+A large part of validator node resources is consumed by managing and storing the chain's state in the local database.
+In the Cosmos SDK, all building blocks of logic (a.k.a modules) store their data in the [internal key-value store][33].
+Some modules will have a disproportionate load on the node and will become critical (e.g. the EVM module, an order book module in a DEX chain, etc).
+Focusing on optimising the storage of these modules (e.g. optimising data structures, decoupling from the default storage) can potentially bring performance improvements.

+With quick wins out of the way, we need to think of potentials for step change; orders of magnitude improvements.
+Let's look at some more ambitious options.

-## Parallelization of execution
+## Option 1 - Parallelization of execution

 **General chains**

 - Generally parallelized chains are based on the insight that **most transactions in the same block affect different parts of the global state graph**.
-Either via explicit transaction classification (Zilliqa[[1]](https://www.notion.so/Stelios-Gerogiannakis-Lead-Architect-assignment-4b239887d71147b7a7335e316284275c)) or by optimistic locking of the global state and hard-coding inter-contract dependencies (Aptos, Sui[[2]](https://www.notion.so/Stelios-Gerogiannakis-Lead-Architect-assignment-4b239887d71147b7a7335e316284275c)).
+Either via explicit transaction classification (Zilliqa[[1]]) or by optimistic locking of the global state and hard-coding inter-contract dependencies (Aptos, Sui[[2]]).
 - In the case of chain, becoming a generally parallel chain would mean a complete re-write.
 Even with the presence of ABCI++, all transactions have to be decoded.
 Therefore a number of SDK modules would need to be updated/rewritten (bank for account-to-account, evm for smart contracts,…).
   All this is against [Prio.
-6](https://www.notion.so/Stelios-Gerogiannakis-Lead-Architect-assignment-4b239887d71147b7a7335e316284275c).
+6].

 **EVM parallelization**

 - Parallelization of EVM execution seems like a more contained piece of work, considering the modular nature of Cosmos.
 A breakthrough here would benefit chain v1 immediately.
-- EVM state graph understanding can range from explicit (EIP-2930) to implicit (e.g. bytecode heuristics [[3]](https://www.notion.so/Stelios-Gerogiannakis-Lead-Architect-assignment-4b239887d71147b7a7335e316284275c))
+- EVM state graph understanding can range from explicit (EIP-2930) to implicit (e.g. bytecode heuristics [[3]])
 - Ethereum adoption of EIP-2930 will “force” the corresponding work on the Cosmos EVM side to maintain compatibility.
 This would provide the needed open-source support, but it is still unknown when it would happen.
 In any case, it forces a major re-write work on updating the EVM execution model.
 - BSC and [NodeReal Parallel EVM](https://www.bnbchain.org/en/blog/new-milestone-the-implementation-of-parallel-evm-2-0/) is a working open-source parallel EVM.
   Unfortunately, BSC is not Ethermint-compatible, so their approach is not directly usable.
 This would require a thorough PoC.
 - Risks
     - This requires investigation/PoC by chain team; the eventual result would  require sec. audits.
-In an extreme case, the chain team might need to maintain a Cosmos EVM fork (against [Prio 6](https://www.notion.so/Stelios-Gerogiannakis-Lead-Architect-assignment-4b239887d71147b7a7335e316284275c)).
+In an extreme case, the chain team might need to maintain a Cosmos EVM fork (against [Prio 6]).
     - On low chain loads overall performance may decrease after the parallelisation upgrades (see Aptos whitepaper findings).
     - As stated above, a breakthrough would immediately uplift chain v1 performance.

-## Data availability (storage modularization)
+## Option 2 - Data availability (storage modularization)

 - Increasing blockchain speed by offloading block storage to an external component is a subject studied in length, especially by the [Ethereum community](https://ethereum.org/en/developers/docs/data-availability/).
 - Though mostly referenced in the context of a zk-rollup, a data availability layer can accelerate any chain connected to it.
 This is true for chain v1 and v2. chain v1 is already a general purpose chain, appealing to high-throughput apps, like gaming.
-- dApp storage needs are **not one-size-fits all; they fall along a ladder of increasing security**[[4]](https://www.notion.so/Stelios-Gerogiannakis-Lead-Architect-assignment-4b239887d71147b7a7335e316284275c).
+- dApp storage needs are **not one-size-fits all; they fall along a ladder of increasing security**[[4]].
 In the ideal end state
     - different dApps would have access to different storage options, depending on their needs, and
     - access to the data availability layer is abstracted behind an SDK/API.
 - For these reasons it makes sense to **investigate storage availability as a separate building block**, not exclusively tied to the chain v2 chain’s roadmap.
 - From a code PoV a Cosmos-compatible reference implementation already exists ([Celestia](https://celestia.org/)) and is following a modular architecture approach.
-Celestia is built as a L0 and will eventually have its own token (against [Prio 5](https://www.notion.so/Stelios-Gerogiannakis-Lead-Architect-assignment-4b239887d71147b7a7335e316284275c)).
+Celestia is built as a L0 and will eventually have its own token (against [Prio 5]).
   The chain team can **use a Celestia fork as a PoC starting point** and investigate
     - the extent of out-of-the-box reusability vs custom development (i.e. SDK module re-use).
     - the best **tokenomics model** for the staked DAC option (new DAC token vs re-use of XYZ vs PoA)